-This recipe makes a single smoothie, but it easily doubles or triples or more—the batch limit depends only on the size of your blender.
-Importantly, this "recipe" is as much a template as anything.
-Despite the name "mixed berry smoothie," you should feel free to use just one type of berry if that's what you like or what you have on hand.
+This recipe makes a single smoothie, but it easily doubles or triples or more; the batch limit depends only on the size of your blender.
+Most importantly, this recipe is more of a template.
+Despite the term "mixed berry," you should feel free to use just one type of berry if that's what you like or what you have on hand.

-Put all of the ingredients in a blender and whirl until smooth.
-Really let it whirl to get it smooth—this may take 2 minutes, which will seem like a long time to leave something in a blender, but the smooth texture at the end is totally worth it.
-(Note: This level of ultra-smoothness is difficult to achieve if you've decided to use blackberries, their stubborn hulls don't break down too easily.)
+Put all of the ingredients in a blender and process until smooth.
+This may take 2 minutes, which will seem like a long time to blend something, but the smooth texture at the end is totally worth it.

-If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, get the greatest thickening effect by adding them one at a time, with the blender running, and whirling each one until it's fully incorporated.
-It takes a bit of extra time, but the true "smoothie" texture that results is worth it.
+If you're not using frozen berries and want to add a couple of ice cubes to thicken things up, you can get the best results by adding them one at a time as the blender runs.
+Process each one until it's fully incorporated.
+It takes a bit of extra time, but the true "smoothie" texture that results will be worth the effort.

 Pour into a tall glass and serve immediately.

-* Use whatever kind of yogurt you prefer, obviously, but the berry flavor will shine through best if the yogurt doesn't have other flavorings in it.
+- Use whatever kind of yogurt you prefer, but the berry flavor will shine through best if the yogurt doesn't contain other flavorings.
 Nonfat and low-fat yogurt are fine, but a whole milk yogurt will lead to the creamiest, most satisfying smoothie.

-Make It Vegan.
-Use a whole, peeled banana in place of the yogurt to thicken things up.
-Other tropical fruits can play this role too, including mangos and papayas.
-Plus, papaya adds a frothy element when you whip it up in a blender like this.
+- To make this a vegan smoothie, use a whole, peeled banana in place of the yogurt to thicken things up.
+Other tropical fruits can play this role too, including mangoes, aronia berries, and papayas.
+Plus, papaya adds a frothy element when you whip it up in a blender.

-Make It a Bit Green.
-Sounds odd, but if you want to work some more greens into your diet, know that a handful of spinach is barely detectable amid all the berry flavor going on here—although it will dull the color of the smoothie quite a bit, so it's not a great way to "sneak" greens into someone else's diet!
+- If you want to work some more greens into your diet, a handful of spinach will taste undetectable amid all the berry flavor.
+However, it will dull the color of the smoothie quite a bit.